broadinstitute/gatk/README.md

 * In future debugging sessions, you can simply adjust the "Program Arguments" in the "GATK debug" configuration as needed

-## Setting up profiling using JProfiler from IntelliJ

-   * JProfiler has great integration with IntelliJ (we're using IntelliJ Ultimate 2016.1) so the setup is trivial.

-   * Follow the instructions above for creating an IntelliJ project for GATK

-   * Right click on a test method/class/package and select "Profile"

-## Setting up profiling using JProfiler (not using IntelliJ)

-   * Build a full GATK4 jar using `./gradlew localJar`

-   * In the "Session Settings" window, select the GATK4 jar, eg. `~/gatk/build/libs/gatk-package-4.alpha-196-gb542813-SNAPSHOT-local.jar` for "Main class or executable JAR" and enter the right "Arguments"

-## Updating the Intellij project when dependencies change
+#### <a name="intellij_gradle_refresh">Updating the Intellij project when dependencies change</a>
 If there are dependency changes in `build.gradle` it is necessary to refresh the gradle project.
 This is easily done with the following steps.

 * Open the gradle tool window  ( "View" -> "Tool Windows" -> "Gradle" )
 * Click the refresh button in the Gradle tool window.
 It is in the top left of the gradle view and is represented by two blue arrows.

+#### <a name="jprofiler">Setting up profiling using JProfiler</a>

+   * Running JProfiler standalone:
+       * Build a full GATK4 jar using `./gradlew localJar`
+       * In the "Session Settings" window, select the GATK4 jar, eg. `~/gatk/build/libs/gatk-package-4.alpha-196-gb542813-SNAPSHOT-local.jar` for "Main class or executable JAR" and enter the right "Arguments"
+       * Under "Profiling Settings", select "sampling" as the "Method call recording" method.

+   * Running JProfiler from within IntelliJ:
+       * JProfiler has great integration with IntelliJ (we're using IntelliJ Ultimate edition) so the setup is trivial.
+       * Follow the instructions [above](#intellij) for creating an IntelliJ project for GATK
+       * Right click on a test method/class/package and select "Profile"

-## Uploading Archives to Sonatype (to make them available via maven central)
+#### <a name="sonatype">Uploading Archives to Sonatype (to make them available via maven central)</a>
 To upload snapshots to Sonatype you'll need the following:

 * You must have a registered account on the sonatype JIRA (and be approved as a gatk uploader)